jmspit/curlstats/README.md

 ### TLS Handshake (TLS)

 If Transport Layer Security is used, TLS needs to handshake as well.
-The handshake involves establishing trust on peer identity, establishing a TLS protocol version and cipher to use, and negotiate a session key which will be used to encrypt ensuing traffic.
+The handshake involves establishing trust on peer identity, negotiating a TLS protocol version and cipher to use, and negotiate a session key which will be used to encrypt ensuing traffic.

 *The TLS wait class equates to network latency and/or CPU starvation on either client or server, although this no longer is a common problem with the advent of faster TLS handshakes.
 However, if network latency is the dominant factor, that should also be visible in the TCP wait class.
-If TLS is high and TCP is low during the same probe, check if the server is having trouble producing TLS handshakes.*
+If TLS is high and TCP is low during the same probes, check if the server is having trouble producing TLS handshakes.*

 ### Request send (REQ)